 - security inspector,

 - hardware security module operator,

 - shared secret holder,

 - commentator,

-- observers (option) representatives of the auditor.

 Any other operation and role, described within CERTUM, may be performed by a single person, assigned for such an operation or role.

 5.2.3.
 Identification and Authentication for Each Role